Ethan Spaulding

-Ethan Spaulding is an American animation director, producer and storyboard artist, well known as a crew person on the animated television series Avatar: The Last Airbender.
-He directed twelve episodes, and held various crew positions on several others.
-After Avatar concluded, he moved to Warner Bros.
-Animation, where he served as a producer of the 2011 ThunderCats reboot.
-He also served as a storyboard artist for The Legend of Korra, and co-directed the 2014 animated film Batman: Assault on Arkham.
+Ethan Spaulding is an American animation director, producer and storyboard artist.
+He is well known for his work on the animated television series Avatar: The Last Airbender (2005–2008), directing 12 episodes and working as a storyboard artist on others.
+Following the conclusion of the series, he began working at Warner Bros.
+Animation, where he served as a producer of the animated reboot series ThunderCats (2011–2012).
+He has since directed films from the Scooby Doo!, Mortal Kombat, and DC Comics franchises, among others.